ClimFlows/ManagedLoops/README.md

 `@unroll` to unroll loops whose length is known at *parse* time and `@vec` to mark loops as suitable for SIMD vectorization.

 The API is based on the abstract type `LoopManager` and its descendents, and on the function `offload`.
-Manager types deriving from `LoopManager` offer different iteration strategies, see package `LoopManagers`.
+Manager types deriving from `LoopManager` offer different iteration strategies, see package [`LoopManagers`](https://github.com/ClimFlows/LoopManagers.jl).
-Function `offload` may be called directly, or may hide behind the `@loops` macro.
+Function `offload` may be called directly (lower-level API), or may hide behind the `@loops` macro (higher-level API).

-## High-level use
+`ManagedLoops` is very lightweight and depends only on `MacroTools`.
+Thus, making it a dependency of your "provider" modules, where number-crunching routines are defined, is very cheap. [`LoopManagers`](https://github.com/ClimFlows/LoopManagers.jl) is a more heavyweight package, but only "consumer" modules, those which create loop managers and pass them to functions, need to depend on it.

+Furthermore the high-level API is designed to have a small entry cost (loops must be placed in loop-only functions) and a zero exit cost:
+* If do not want to depend on `LoopManagers`,  pass `nothing` as the first argument of `@loops` functions and they will work "normally", as if `@loops` and `@vec` were not there.
-The high-level API is designed to have a zero exit cost: remove `@loops` and `@vec` and your code just works.
+* If you decide to drop `ManagedLoops` altogether, simply remove `@loops` and `@vec` and your code just works.

+## High-level user API

 ### Single loop